Jack0428-dream/odin_calculator/readme.md

 3) change the plans I'll make the function that it calls the operate function while store the numbers into two varaibles then i'll call that function when user hits the operators

+5/11

+2. A calculator operation will consist of a number, an operator, and another number. => use three variables one for each part of the operation => use these update my display later so for this calculator we need 3 variables

+3. create a new function (I made it which has three variables) named function operate

+4. I made a basic HTML calculator with buttons for each digit and operator (including =)